ctaggart/SourceLink/README.md

 ```

 # Package PDB in nupkg
 As of SourceLink 2.7, the pdb files will automatically be included in your nupkg if you use `dotnet pack` or `msbuild /t:pack`.
-This makes the MSBuild propertyes `/p:IncludeSymbols=true` and `/p:IncludeSource=true` obsolete and you may safely remove those options.
+This makes the MSBuild properties `/p:IncludeSymbols=true` and `/p:IncludeSource=true` obsolete and you may safely disable those options.

 # Test